How to build trust with your startup co-founder

 The right culture here is one where failure is seen as part of the process, not a personal shortcoming.
 This will help both of you stay confident in your decision-making and keep moving fast.

-Startups are stressful—everyone knows that.
+You also need to under how each other operates under stress.
+Startups are stressful, everyone knows that.
 But what’s less obvious is that different people handle stress in very different ways.
 And if you don’t understand how your co-founder deals with pressure, it can create friction.

 Figure out how your co-founder operates under stress, and adjust your approach accordingly.
 This will help you both navigate the inevitable crises that come with startup life.